 It’s true that all babies are different, and what’s “normal” for one may not be for another.
 However, there are a few things babies experience that are common occurrences for their age group, such as diaper rashes.
 While they’re common, they’re also uncomfortable, and it’s important to recognize and know how to treat them.

 Virtually all babies will suffer with diaper rash at some point in their first year.
 Diaper rashes typically result from friction from wearing a diaper and/or infrequent diaper changes, when urine, stool, or both stay on the baby's skin too long.
 Other potential causes include antibiotics, diarrhea, new foods, irritants, allergic reactions to commercial diapers or wipes, or infections on the skin like yeast or bacteria.
 Your doctor can prescribe the best treatment once the cause of the rash has been determined.

 Diaper rash is fairly easy to self diagnose.
 You will notice inflamed, bright red skin on or near the area that would typically be covered by a diaper.
 A baby can get diaper rash at any stage, and they often appear as early as a few weeks old.
 However, the most common time for diaper rashes is between 9 and 12 months of age.
 It is very common for babies to get diaper rash, and it isn't at all a sign of parental neglect.

 Most diaper rashes can be treated at home by ensuring you do the following:

-immediately when soiled, both day and night
+- Change your baby’s diaper immediately when soiled, both during the day and at night

-page was authored by Dr. Lauren Mitchell.
+This page was authored by Dr. Lauren Mitchell.